 Start with people you know and trust to tell you the truth.
 It isn’t helpful to hear how great you new song is, if it isn’t great or even good….

-Seeking songwriting feedback on FaceBook groups leads to mixed results, depending on which groups you follow.
-Some smaller groups and forums can get you great results, but I have read so many negative, trollish comments in some groups, that I’ve left them.
+Seeking songwriting feedback on FaceBook groups has mixed results, depending on which groups you follow.
+Some smaller groups and forums can get you great results, but I have read so many negative, trollish comments in some groups that I’ve left them.
 There are better ways to spend your time!
-Meet people face to face and have personal (instead of virtual) interactions.
+Meet people face to face and have personal (instead of virtual) interactions whenever possible.

 Constructive criticism is useful for improving your craft and your art.
 It’s not a commentary on you, your ability or your self worth.
 It is about this song, not about you.
 Don’t take it personally, learn from it.